brazier/pmcam/README.md

 ## Usage

+	sudo modprobe v4l2loopback
 	./pmcam.sh

 The script will use the default webcam to capture frames.
-To capture using a different camera, the ffmpeg command `-i` parameter can be changed - see the [ffmpeg documentation](https://trac.ffmpeg.org/wiki/Capture/Webcam) for more information.
+To capture using a different camera, the variable VIDEO_IN can be changed
 A frame will then be saved approximately every 1 second to the "images" folder next to the Bash script.

 Both delay and target folder can be changed in the script.

+Running the script with all settings as default, and then check the output DIFF with and without motion.
+Then set your DIFF_LIMIT appropriately, and any other variables you might want to change.
+After you have made sure the script runs to your liking, set DISPLAY_SKIPPED and DISPLAY_CAPTURE to false, to keep the output clean.
 To stop the script, press Ctrl + C.

 ## TODO

-* Allow specifying the video capture source and format (curently hardcoded)
-* Add option to start video capture on motion instead of just images
+* Add sound to video recording
+* Auto set DIFF_LIMIT
+* Clean up code (Variable names & arrays consistency)

 ## License

 MIT License

 Copyright (c) 2023 brazier
 Copyright (c) 2020-2021 jaclu
 Copyright (c) 2014-2019 laurent22

-See [LICENCE](LICENCE.md) for full licence.
+See [LICENSE](LICENSE.md) for full licence.